THERE ARE MANY WAYS TO LEARN A NEW LANGUAGE

 With activities and practice

 In this case, the activities take place in the city of Bologna.
 Suitable for lovers of adventure and new things, it is a new way of discovering the language because it uses tools such as video, audio, interviews and photographs.
 A new way because who writes, looks, comments, who says “Mamma mia che bello!”, Or “Oddio buono!” is the person who participate and not someone else.
 In this way your own Bologna will be built: enchanted, romantic, culinary, cultural, artistic, photographic, creative, secret and much more.
-The authentic materials collected will be than the materials used to do the Italian language lessons.
-These materials will also be uploaded on the facebook page “Blogita”.
+The authentic materials you have created will be used to build our Italian lessons.

 Goals – Why do you have to participate?
 To